Putting on a Show

 Helping people decide what ticket price is best for them

-On the ticketing page of our website, there is a page detailing the ins and outs of Choose What You Pay and why Basement is offering it.
-On that page is a guide for audience members to help them decide what to pay if they are feeling a little stuck.
+On the TICKETS page of our website, the ins and outs of Choose What You Pay and why Basement is offering it is laid out for audiences to read.
+This is designed to be used as a guide for audience members to help them decide what to pay if they are feeling a little stuck.
 Your booking site on iTicket will include a link to this page.

 What are the ticket fees?